Monday, 16 March 2015

 Directed by Nick Havinga

-Working at a clothes factory David is dragged by his well-intentioned boss into a plan to borrow money in order to fund a fashion show, which should bring multiplied returns.
+Working at a struggling clothes factory, David is dragged by his well-intentioned boss into a plan to borrow money in order to fund a fashion show, which should bring multiplied returns.
 David is unaware that he has been labelled as the boss's partner when the debt collectors show up.

 Number of Fists: **½